Qizhong-George-Guo/qizhong-guo/reflections/new-jersey-dam-disclosure-law.md

 ### Hazard classification is not dam condition

 New Jersey’s Class I–III classifications primarily describe the **potential consequences of failure**, rather than the dam’s present physical condition.
-Class IV is a special small-dam, low-hazard category: it must meet specified size criteria and must not qualify as Class I or II.
+Class IV combines small-dam size criteria with the requirement that the dam not meet Class I or II criteria.

 A high-hazard dam can be well maintained, while a low-hazard dam can be in poor condition.